 IFRS 16 was issued in January 2016 and applies to annual reporting periods beginning on or after 1 January 2019.

-Asset depreciation reports should be available via a comprehensive list of pre-formatted reports or alternatively be able to create your own custom report formats that can be saved for future use.
-General standard reports such as below are common:
+Asset depreciation reports are available via a comprehensive list of pre-formatted reports or alternatively create your own custom report formats that can be saved for future use.

 With flexibility in structure and reporting, you can virtually handle any depreciation scenario.

 - Full visibility of individual and group asset depreciation at a glance